 The European Commission's support for the production of this publication does not constitute an endorsement of the contents, which reflect the views only of the authors, and the Commission cannot be held responsible for any use which may be made of the information contained therein.
-This document may contain material, which is the copyright of certain EDDIE consortium parties, and may not be reproduced or copied without permission.
 All EDDIE consortium parties have agreed to full publication of this document.
-The commercial use of any information contained in this document may require a license from the proprietor of that information.